sandiJamlu23/Password-Manager-Flask/README.md

 # 🔐 Flask Password Manager

-A secure and user-friendly password manager built with Flask that allows you to safely store and manage your passwords with AES encryption.
+A not so secure and definitelly not so user-friendly password manager built with Flask that allows you to safely store and manage your passwords with AES encryption.

 ## ✨ Features